SAP/project-kb/prospector/README.md

 The `temperature` parameter is optional.
 The default value is 0.0, but you can change it to something else.

 You also need to point the `ai_core_sk` parameter to a file contianing the secret keys.
-This file is available in Passvault.

 </details>